 Thank you for your understanding,

-(These are the only work-restricted Jewish religious holiday that falls out during FL2023.)
+(These are the only work-restricted Jewish religious holiday that fall out on weekdays during SP2025.)